royzen01/Active_Directory_Lab/README.md

 ## Description

-For this lab I created a virtualized Active Directory environment using VirtualBox.
+For this lab, I created a virtualized Active Directory environment using VirtualBox.
 The project consisted of two virtual machines:

 The first virtual machine will be the Domain Controller (DC) and it will host Windows Server 19.
-It will also have two seperate NICs.
+It will also have two separate NICs.
 One for connecting to the internet and one for internal connections.
 I also ran a PowerShell script to automate the process of adding 1k+ users to the domain.
 The services running on the server are:

 * <b> AD DS: </b> I installed Active Directory for user management
 * <b> NAT: </b> NAT was used for connectivity to the clients as well as providing said clients access to the internet.